 Bacterial vaginosis is not an STI, even though it can be triggered by sex.

 A woman can pass it to another woman during sex.

-You're more likely to get an STI if you have BV.
-This may be because BV makes your vagina less acidic and reduces your natural defences against infection.
+You're more likely to get an STI if you have bacterial vaginosis.
+This may be because it makes your vagina less acidic and reduces your natural defences against infection.